-- Practising asanas (yoga postures) help increase blood circulation to the head, thus, promotes hair growth.
+Practicing asanas (yoga postures) helps increase blood circulation to the head, thus, promotes hair growth.

 You may already be aware of the yoga benefits for health– from increasing your flexibility to health benefits, and so much more.
 But do you know what yoga can do for your mind?

 Yoga strengthens the mind-body connection.
 For your mind, from busting stress and calming the nervous system to brighten your overall mood, yoga does contribute to a strong mind.